Angel's Knock: Singles

 Double lead singles for the album, "Excuse Me" and "Bing Bing", were released in conjunction with the official release of Angel's Knock on January 2, 2017 at 12 a.m.
 KST.
 Both music videos for the lead singles were released on the same date.

 The concept of "Excuse Me" is lovely and elegant, while the concept of "Bing Bing" is alluring and sexy.
 "Excuse Me" is a retro-style dance track with an intense drum beat and bass, and a unique synth sound, which is composed and produced by Brave Brothers who previously produced the group's biggest hits including "Miniskirt", "Like a Cat", and "Heart Attack".
 While "Bing Bing" is a jazz-influenced dance-pop number with an addictive brass sound and drum beat.
 On February 10, the group's released a music video for the album track "With Elvis" as a special gift for their fans.

 Formats

-Angel's Knock was released through digital and physical flatforms on January 2, 2017 at 12 a.m.
+Angel's Knock was released through digital and physical platforms on January 2, 2017 at 12 a.m.
 KST.
 The physical format was made available in two editions, Version A (Excuse Me) and Version B (Bing Bing).
 Each edition has a distinctive concept and design, but shares the same contents: